bitol-io/tsc/rfcs/0008-versioning-attribute-level.md

  ```

 In the first half of 2023 the business decision was made to expand to Mexico on 2023-06-01
-The data producers of the transactional systems learn about this on in the first quater of 2023 and documents the projected changes as soon as possible:
+The data producers of the transactional systems learn about this in the first quarter of 2023.
+The projected changes as incorporated into the DC as soon as possible:

 ```YAML
 schema: